Anthony Di Iorio: TSX, Jaxx, and boards

 In January 2016, TMX Group hired Di Iorio as the first chief digital officer of the Toronto Stock Exchange (TSX).
 In February 2016, Di Iorio announced the launch of Jaxx, a unified platform that provides wallet services for both Bitcoin and Ethereum.
 He left his position at TSX to focus on Jaxx.
-Di Iorio is the founder and serves as CEO of Decentral Inc., the developer of Jaxx.
+Di Iorio is the founder and CEO of Decentral Inc, the developer of Jaxx.

 Di Iorio has been involved in the development of a rating system for initial coin offerings and attempting to unite various cryptocurrencies into one financial ecosystem.
 In a series of articles published in February 2018, Forbes named Di Iorio among its list of the top-20 richest people in cryptocurrency.